 Hey all, we’ve gotten a bunch of questions about the founding of Uber so we figured we’d dish the goods.
-For those of you who don’t know, I’m Travis Kalanick, co-founder of Uber and new CEO.
+For those of you who don’t know, I’m Travis Kalanick, co-founder of Uber.
 So here goes Uber’s founding story:

 Uber’s LeWeb Origins

 It was a cold winter in late 2008.
 Garrett Camp and I were hanging out in Paris for a week at Loic and Geraldine LeMeur’s LeWeb conference.
 Amongst the amazing food, the copious amounts of wine and inevitable nightlife crawls there were all kinds of discussions about what’s next.
 Garrett had sold StumbleUpon to Ebay and had been doing “hard time” at a big company.
 I had just completed my tour with Akamai after selling Red Swoosh to them in 2007.

 Jamming on ideas, rapping on what’s next is what entrepreneurs do.
 Garrett and I would get some good music, good drinks and jam until 5am.
 Garrett’s big idea was cracking the horrible taxi problem in San Francisco — getting stranded on the streets of San Francisco is familiar territory for any San Franciscan.
 Garrett’s m.o. fits the Uber brand.
 He likes to roll in style, comfort and convenience.
 His over-the-top idea in Paris that winter started as a limo timeshare service.
 I think his original pitch had me and him splitting the costs of a driver, a Mercedes S Class, and a parking spot in a garage, so that I could use an iPhone app to get around San Francisco on-demand.
 Hilarious!
 Obviously things have changed quite a bit ;)